IbrahimEthicGost/Vehicule-Tracker-App/README.md

    git clone https://github.com/your-username/vehicle-tracker-site.git
 Open index.html in your browser:

-Double-click the file
+-Double-click the file

-Or right-click > “Open with Browser”
+-Or right-click > “Open with Browser”
 ✅ No installations or dependencies required.

+---

-📦 Tech Stack
+## 📦 Tech Stack
-HTML5

-CSS3

-JavaScript
+-HTML5
+-CSS3
+-JavaScript

-Leaflet.js for the map
+-Leaflet.js for the map

-Unicode Emojis for vehicle icons
+-Unicode Emojis for vehicle icons